double-great/theme/documentation.md

 Documentation for building sites with the Great Great Jekyll theme.

-## Site navigation
+## Header

+- Set the title of the page in `_config.yml` with the `title` property.
+- By default, the site uses the Double Great pretzel logo (<span style="width: 1rem; display: inline-block">{% include icon/logo.svg %}</span>) next to the title of the page in the header.
+To override the logo, save a new logo at `_includes/icon/logo.svg`.
-To add items to the site navigation, add `header_pages` to `_config.yml`.
+- To add items to the site navigation, add `header_pages` to `_config.yml`.
 The value is an array of filenames.
 Example:

 ```yaml
 header_pages: